 Problem Statement Madison Heights, Troy, and Sterling Heights experience pressure spikes from the suction side of the North Service Center when line pumps trip.
-Hydraulic transient study is needed to identify the most cost effective solution to mitigate the pressure spikes
+Hydraulic transient study is needed to identify the most cost system.

 Scope of Work / Project In recent years, the North Service Center has experienced power failures resulting in pump trips at the Alternatives facility.
-The pump trips have caused high pressure transients along the transmission mains serving Madison Heights, Sterling Heights, Troy, Warren, Fraser, Clinton Township, and Roseville.
-The proposed project involves the study of control measures to mitigate the hydraulic transients present within the system.
+The pump trips have caused high pressure transients along the transmission mains serving

+Madison Heights, Sterling Heights, Troy, Warren, Fraser, Clinton Township, and Roseville.
+The proposed project involves the study of control measures to mitigate the hydraulic transients present within the